remla23-team15/model-service/README.md

 To access the Swagger API documentation, go to http://localhost:8080/apidocs.

 #### Lint
-To ass the code quality using PyLint, execute the following commands:
+To assess the code quality using PyLint with dslinter plugin, execute the following commands:
 ```
 # Install CI requirements
 pip install -r requirements-ci.txt